LiPingjiang/RD_Storm_Kafka_Zookeeper/README.md

 This is a scala project to build a local All-in-One Zookeeper-Kafka-Storm system with Rapid Deployment.
 It is easy for learning, demo, testing, deploying in local machine/single server.
 And it is easy to expand to clusters mode.

-This struct for the code is prety simple.
+This structure for the code is prety simple.
 The entrance for each application(now there is only one app) is class/object which contains the "Main" function under folder "application", you can fellow the code in "Main" function and find the whole structure.

 ## Run Test